-Senate Bill 149 has revised the state's assessment graduation requirements for students enrolled in the 11th or 12th grade for the 2014-2015, 2015-2016, or 2016-2017 school years.
-A student who has failed the EOC assessment graduation requirements for no more than two courses may receive a Texas high school diploma if the student has qualified to graduate by means of an individual graduation committee (IGC) determination.
-This provision was extended by SB 213 in the summer of 2019 to last until September 1, 2023.
+Texas Education Code &28.0258 revises the state's assessment graduation requirements for students enrolled in the 11th or 12th grade during and after the 2014-2015 school year.
+A student who has failed the EOC assessment graduation requirement for not more than two courses may receive a Texas High school diploma if the student has qualified to graduate by means of an individual graduation committee (IGC) determination.